Meet Our TeamThe Hill Country Arts Foundation Family

 Director of Theatre

 Born and mostly raised in Colorado, Sarah got to Texas as quickly as she could.
-She graduated from Colorado State University in 2000 with a degree in Theatre with an emphasis in directing.
+She graduated from Colorado State University with a degree in Theatre with an emphasis in directing.
 The day after graduating, she moved to Texas and got an internship at the Point Theatre her first day here.
 Since that first day, she has been in love with the Point.
-The first show she ever directed here was I Love You, You’re Perfect, Now Change!
 She has stage managed, directed, acted in, done fight choreography and makeup design for so many shows, she has lost count.
 She has also had the pleasure of directing and acting at other theatres in the area.
-In 2014, Sarah became the Artistic Director at the Point and Director of Theatre in 2017.
+In 2014, Sarah became the Artistic Director at the Point and Director of Theatre in 2017 as well as completing her MBA at Schreiner University.
 Sarah lives with her husband in Kerrville.

 Wanda Garner Cash retired last summer as professor and associate director of the University of Texas School of Journalism and returned to the family homestead between Ingram and Hunt.
 Cash, who has deep roots in Kerr County, co-owned The Ingram News with her husband and was editor of the Kerrville Daily Times before departing for a newspaper career in various Texas cities.
 In the Hill Country, she previously served as president of both the Hill Country Arts Foundation and the Texas Arts and Crafts Fair.
 She also was a founding board member of the Kerrville Performing Arts Society and the advisory board of the Kerrville Folk Festival.
 A past president of the Freedom of Information Foundation of Texas, Texas Press Association and Texas Associated Press Managing Editors, Cash has devoted her career to mentoring young journalists and advocating for open government and public access.
 In 2012, she was inducted into the Texas Intercollegiate Press Hall of Fame.